Hashtable and Dictionary Collection Types

 Each object that is used as an element in a Hashtable must be able to generate a hash code for itself using an implementation of themethod.
 However, you can also specify a hash function for all elements in a Hashtable by using a Hashtable constructor that accepts an implementation as one of its parameters.

 When an object is added to a Hashtable, it is stored in the bucket that is associated with the hash code that matches the object's hash code.
 When a value is being searched for in the Hashtable, the hash code is generated for that value, and the bucket associated with that hash code is searched.

 For example, a hash function for a string might take the ASCII codes of each character in the string and add them together to generate a hash code.
 The string "picnic" would have a hash code that is different from the hash code for the string "basket"; therefore, the strings "picnic" and "basket" would be in different buckets.
 In contrast, "stressed" and "desserts" would have the same hash code and would be in the same bucket.

-The Dictionary<TKey, TValue> and ConcurrentDictionary<TKey, TValue> classes have the same functionality as the Hashtable class.
-A Dictionary<TKey, TValue> of a specific type (other than Object) provides better performance than a Hashtable for value types.
-This is because the elements of Hashtable are of type Object; therefore, boxing and unboxing typically occur when you store or retrieve a value type.
-The ConcurrentDictionary<TKey, TValue> class should be used when multiple threads might be accessing the collection simultaneously.
+The Dictionary class has the same functionality as the Hashtable class.
+A Dictionary of a specific type (other than) has better performance than a Hashtable for value types because the elements of Hashtable are of type Object and, therefore, boxing and unboxing typically occur if storing or retrieving a value type.